Make a difference

 Some memories are made.
-Especially for the caregivers out there, finding and creating happy moments to remember in your caregiving journey will stay with you long after the journey is finished.
+Especially for the caregivers out there, finding and creating memories of happy moments in your caregiving journey will stay with you long after the journey is finished.

 Memories are not just about what happened in the past.
 For you and the person you are caring for, it is equally important to have good memories from a time in your life that can often be trying, stressful, exhausting and hard work.